-The Philippine’s central bank, Bangko Sentral ng Pilipinas’ (BSP), is in the midst of updating and enhancing the rules on electronic know-your-customer (eKYC) procedures to improve customer identification and verification amongst banks and non-banks, using the country’s national ID as an independent source of proving one’s identity.
+The Philippine’s central bank, Bangko Sentral ng Pilipinas’ (BSP), is in the midst of updating and enhancing the rules on electronic know-your-customer (eKYC) procedures to improve customer identification and verification amongst banks and non-banks.
+It uses the country’s national ID as an independent source of proving one’s identity through identity verification.

 According to the proposed requirements, all financial institutions will be obligated to digitise customer records in accordance with existing BSP and Anti-Money Laundering Council regulations.
-This is on top of current processes, which include acquiring a photocopy or scanned identification documents, manual recording of information, and biometrics gathering for the purpose of document verification.
+This is on top of current processes, which include acquiring photocopy or scanned identification documents, manual recording of information, and biometrics gathering for the purpose of document verification.

 What does this mean for PH Banks?

-This timely update to existing regulations serve one key purpose—for banks to verify that the person claiming his or her identity is the same person who initially enrolled for the bank’s services, minimising fraud and money laundering risk.
-The new emphasis on customer due diligence (CDD) is done using multiple authentication factors through eKYC processes.
+This timely update to existing regulations serves one key purpose—for banks to verify that the person claiming his or her identity is the same person who initially enrolled for the bank’s services, minimising fraud and money laundering risk.
+The new emphasis on customer due diligence (CDD) uses multiple authentication factors through eKYC processes.

 Based on the draft circular, eKYC processes must include robust identity checks— involving the collection, verification and authentication of identity evidence and information provided by each banking customer.
 It highlights that eKYC services should have the same standards as those on a face-to-face basis, contain the appropriate risk management processes and include authentication and identity lifecycle management.